Tartomas/PyModisAtm/README.md

-# PyModisAtm
+# Welcome to PyModisAtm

-Python Routine to Download Modis Atmospheric Data from [LADSFTP] (ftp://ladsftp.nascom.nasa.gov)
+This a python routine for download MODIS Atmospheric Data from LADSFTP ftp://ladsftp.nascom.nasa.gov

 In order to download data you must be logged in [LADSWEB](https://ladsweb.modaps.eosdis.nasa.gov/profile/login/)

 The following variables can be modified to download your own and specific data, check on [Reverb](https://reverb.echo.nasa.gov/reverb/) for the specific time zone.

+Copyright Tomás Acuña - 2017
+This script only search over LADSFTP, use pyModis (Luca Delucchi) terrestrial data.

 _________________________________________